EllyCo/elly-app-frontend/README.md

 npm test
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## Editor Setup

 To keep things consistent, use the Atom editor ([download here](https://atom.io/)).
 Once downloaded, you need to install and set up the GitHub and Vue.js plugins.
-The GitHub plugin will allow you to branch and merge without using the command line, and Vue plugin will give your editor the proper syntax highlighting.
+The GitHub plugin will allow you to branch and merge without using the command line, and Vue plugin will give your editor the proper syntax highlighting for `.vue` files.

 ### GitHub Plugin